 Lots of off-road parking is available at the front of the building and toilets are onsite.

-Is Paradise Valley family-friendly?
+Q: Is Paradise Valley family-friendly?

-What do I need to bring?
+Q: What do I need to take for a visit to Paradise Valley?

-The usual, sunscreen, brollies, wet weather gear… just in case.
+A: The usual, sunscreen, brollies, wet weather gear… just in case.

-Is it wheelchair/pram friendly?
+Q: Is Paradise Valley wheelchair/pram friendly?

-The park is well set-up for wheelchair and pushchair access with cobblestones or boardwalk walkways.
+A: The park is well set-up for wheelchair and pushchair access with cobblestones or boardwalk walkways.
 A couple of areas can’t be accessed because of stairs, like the source of the Waireka Spring or the treetop walk.
 I don’t think this would detract too much from the experience.

-Look at spending 1-2hrs especially if you are going to be there for the lion feeding or patting.
+A: Look at spending 1-2hrs especially if you are going to be there for the lion feeding or patting.

-Do they have educational programmes?
+Q: Does Paradise Valley have educational programmes?

 Schools groups are very welcome and Paradise Valley can be contacted directly for further information on bookings, costs, etc.